raffaelramalho/OkitaHokusai/README.md

 ## Welcome to my Profile OwO
 I code some stuff (Most Frontend)

-Usually i never end a study project, those in here are almost the ones chosen ones of some old profecy
+Usually i never end a study project, those in here are almost the ones chosen ones of some old prophecy

 ## About me
 ### Working with...